Page caching is one of the three levels of caching Pressable uses to ensure your site loads quickly and efficiently.

-Caching should work if your site is in Production Mode.
+Batcache should always be functional on a site, whether it is in Development or Production mode.
 However, there are cases where caching may not work.
 For example, if your site hasn’t been loaded twice in the last two minutes, there will not be a cached version of the page stored.
 Additionally, if pages on your site are loading cookies with the prefix

 wordpress, Batcache exempts these pages from caching.
 It is also possible that your site is using custom caching rules that exempt certain pages from caching.

 You can extend batcache for your site as well.
 This will help to speed it up if traffic is low: